 Current research into these flow-table vulnerabilities recommend three potential security solutions.
 First, anomalous traffic flows could be isolated in real-time through forwarding policies provided by the control plane .
 Next, enhancement of the TLS layer to include flow-checker algorithms will help to ensure the security of the communication channels between devices and controller .
 Finally, compression techniques might be applied to reduce the number of flow entries in TCAMs on the data plane .

-The controller uses several communication channels to programme high-level policy instructions to low-level forwarding elements.
-Southbound protocols, such as OpenFlow, enable control-to-data-plane communication and provide instructions to programme flow tables within switches and routers, enabling data-plane control and communication.
+The controller uses several communication channels to program high-level policy instructions to low-level forwarding elements.
+Southbound protocols, such as OpenFlow, enable control-to-data-plane communication and provide instructions to program flow tables within switches and routers, enabling data-plane control and communication.
 Further, southbound interfaces have the ability to abstract functionality of the programmable switches and connect them to the software running in the controller .
 Northbound protocols enable application-to-control plane communication and abstract the low-level instruction sets used by southbound interfaces to program forwarding devices .
 Finally, East-West programming APIs support internal, adjacent-layer communication within multi-controller environments .

 SDNs are susceptible to cyber-attack at both southbound and northbound interfaces.
 East-west or hierarchical control channels in multi-controller environments also require suitable authentication and encryption to mitigate attack vulnerabilities .
 Transport-layer security for controller-switch authentication is available in some OpenFlow devices, but is typically administratively disabled, which increases risk of anomalous flow-rule injection.
 Additionally, latency and jitter due to network congestion can cause communication delay between defense methods and data plane .
 Out-of-bound network use for the northbound and southbound communication channels could help secure the protocols for controller management .

-Of principle concern for SDNs, the centralisation of the network’s decision logic at the controller raises the risk that unauthorized access and impersonation could disrupt the entire network operation, allowing network-wide takeover [1, 3].
+Of principle concern for SDNs, the centralization of the network’s decision logic at the controller raises the risk that unauthorized access and impersonation could disrupt the entire network operation, allowing network-wide takeover [1, 3].
 By hijacking the controller, an attacker can gain access to the network’s flow rules .
 In botnet attacks, the bot-master can insert and deploy their infection through SDN control plane as an unauthorized computer .
 In a DDoS attack, the attacker can send multiple requests to the controller to disturb its functionality .

-Theoretically presenting a vulnerability as a single-point of failure, the centralisation of the control logic in the controller also presents a theoretical security advantage; in aggregating a global view of the network, the controller offers a central vantage-point from which security administrators may observe real-time traffic statistics and deploy policy changes as required .
+Theoretically presenting a vulnerability as a single-point of failure, the centralization of the control logic in the controller also presents a theoretical security advantage; in aggregating a global view of the network, the controller offers a central vantage-point from which security administrators may observe real-time traffic statistics and deploy policy changes as required .
 Additionally, architectural strategies – such as hierarchical and horizontal controller distributions, network zoning, and controller distributions across different servers – may help to limit the scope of control-plane compromises [1, 2].
 While many intrusion-detection systems work to detect network anomalies, controller-specific mechanisms are needed to better understand and profile traffic patterns within SDNs [1, 2].
 These mechanisms, together with AI integrations, must serve to detect false traffic by checking the flow of the various packets received by the control plane against these profile patterns.
 Finally, SDNs must enforce the implementation of policies such as TLS .

 However, even general network-security solutions introduce some risk.
 The continuous development of security policies and protocols that respond to new and emerging vulnerabilities may introduce configuration issues between the controller and the forwarding devices .
 Seeking to mitigate the risk of a compromised, “brainless” network, the distribution of control functionality across multiple controllers within the control plane still leaves SDNs vulnerable to cascading failure .
 Further, enhancing the controller’s intelligence software to detect flow changes may increase controller vulnerability to hackers .
 Finally, many implementations of TLS/SSL suffer from Man-in-the-Middle attacks, making it a less-than optimal choice for implementing control-channel security .